The pressure is on in wealth management

 The wealth and asset management value chain is hitting a critical point in its evolution.
-The global pandemic has exposed the lack of innovation when it comes to the ‘engagement layer’ of its proposition and the pace of change is crippling all parties involved, ultimately to the detriment of the customer.
+The global pandemic has exposed the lack of innovation when it comes to the ‘engagement layer’ of its proposition, and the pace of change is crippling all parties involved, ultimately to the detriment of the customer.
 This sector has undoubtedly been a slow starter in embracing the 4th industrial revolution, and without considerable investment won’t be ready for the 5th.

 A shift in customer expectations

 The baby boomer clients and advisers haven’t demanded better digital services.
 But once that wealth is transferred to their spouse and/or family, or the reins of the advice practice are handed over to the next generation, that’s when it’ll start to cause issues.
-There needs to be an active strategy in creating relationships with spouses and beneficiaries as early as possible but that needs to be modern, engaging, cost-effective, and enabled by modern technology across the value chain.
+There needs to be an active strategy in creating relationships with spouses and beneficiaries as early as possible, but that needs to be modern, engaging, cost-effective, and enabled by modern technology across the value chain.

 Also, the move towards more sustainable investment (ESG) solutions is clearly supporting a shift towards a more diverse and younger demographic taking an interest in investing.
 Engagement with this audience needs to be much more dynamic, engaging and personal, and away from the traditional launch of a new asset class or fund series.
-The young investors want to be able to interact and trade real-time over their mobile devices not via factsheets, performance charts, or newsletters.
+The young investors want to be able to interact and trade in real-time over their mobile devices, not via factsheets, performance charts, or newsletters.

 Bridging the technology gap